chensjlv/Getting-and-Cleaning-Data-Course-Project/README.md

 ## How to use the code

-Make sure you have all the dependant librarie installed before you run this code.
+Make sure you have all the dependant libraries installed before you run this code.

 Library dependencies (required):